60-6/atlas/readme.md

 ex: 'atlas s 6' saves to '<save_directory>/atlas/6'

-inside atlas's save directory, you'll find a 'supersede' directory, where you can create 'overwrites'
+inside atlas's save directory, you'll find a 'supersede' directory where you can create 'overwrites'

 name each folder in supersede after its destination path, use '@' instead of '~' and ':' instead of '/'